kelvah/uhc-portal/docs/code-guide.md

 It is tempting to “just add a bit of CSS” for minor tweaks, but this usually indicates we are drifting away from native PatternFly behaviour and should reconsider the approach.
 If you feel the need to add CSS or apply "styles" or "className" properties to "adjust" the UI, you're likely going in the wrong direction.

 Using PF utility classes to enforce spacing or to fix layout issues is also considered problematic.
 Spacing and responsiveness should be handled using layout components (`Stack`, `Flex`, `Grid`, etc.) with a proper configuration.
-Exceptions can be made, but they have to be justified.
+Exceptions can be made, but they have to be justified inside PR descriptions or comments.

 Sometimes we find scenarios where PF doesn't quite manage something as we wanted.
 This is usually related to complex components structures or to components that do not support yet the feature we are trying to implement.
 This should be a rare exception, and we should resort to it sparingly.
 The more we add customizations, the more we have to deal with PF upgrades breaking them.